shirondru/project7/README.md

 # Project 7

-HTMLs of the two notebooks are included in this repo to show results without the computation.
+### HTMLs of the two notebooks are included in this repo to show results without the computation.
+Download the HTML and open in your browser to view.

 Fully Connected Neural Network